ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 - eslint
 - configuration
 ---
-At VideoAmp, we work with Javascript **A LOT**.
-To maintain code uniformity across multiple projects and avoid common Javascript errors while working, ESLint is an invaluable tool.
+At VideoAmp, we work with JavaScript **A LOT**.
+To maintain code uniformity across multiple projects and avoid common Javascript errors while working, [ESLint](http://eslint.org/) is an invaluable tool.
 It has personally made me a better developer by providing helpful static analysis.
 The tooling and support built around the open-source checker is some of the best in the JS community.

 The biggest pain point of working with ESLint is that while it encourages uniformity, some organizations are unaware of the tools available to make their own style guides.
 While a project-level configuration may work for a small organization with one code repository, it scales poorly.
 As your company starts working on many different JS projects, new rules can crop up leading to different rules for different projects.